 Resizing a cluster

-To resize your cluster's node pools, perform the following steps:
+To resize a cluster's node pools, perform the following steps:

 Visit the Kubernetes Engine menu in GCP Console.